ihavespoons/incident-response-plan-template/during.md

 Revision {{REVISION_NUMBER}}, Released {{RELEASE_DATE}}

-This incident response plan is based on the concise, directive, specific, flexible, and free plan available on Counteractive Security's [Github](https://github.com/counteractive/incident-response-plan-template) and discussed at [www.counteractive.net](https://www.counteractive.net/posts/an-ir-plan-you-will-use/)

 It was last reviewed on {{REVIEW_DATE}}.
 It was last tested on {{TEST_DATE}}.

-`TODO: Customize this plan template for your organization using instructions at https://github.com/counteractive/incident-response-plan-template.
-For incident response services, or help customizing, implementing, or testing your plan, contact us at contact@counteractive.net or at (888) 925-5765.`
+`TODO: Customize this plan template for your organization using instructions at https://github.com/ihavespoons/incident-response-plan-template/.`

 # Assess

 1. **Stay calm and professional.**
-1. Gather pertinent information, _e.g._, alarms, events, data, assumptions, intuitions (**observe**).
+2. Gather pertinent information, _e.g._, alarms, events, data, assumptions, intuitions (**observe**).
-1. Consider impact categories, below (**orient**), and determine if there is a possible incident (**decide**):
+3. Consider impact categories, below (**orient**), and determine if there is a possible incident (**decide**):
-1. Initiate a response if there is an incident (**act**).
+4. Initiate a response if there is an incident (**act**).
 If in doubt, initiate a response.
 The incident commander and response team can adjust upon investigation and review.

 ## Assess Functional Impact

-What is the direct or likely impact on your mission? (_e.g._, business operations, employees, customers, users)
+What is the direct or likely impact on your company's mission? (_e.g._, business operations, employees, customers, users)

 * Mission/business degradation or failure: **incident!**
 * None: assess information impact.